adamcatley/adamcatley.github.io/docs/AirTag.md

 - **Initialisation**: The AirTag is being registered to an Apple ID and a public/private key pair is generated and shared between the AirTag and the connected iOS device.
 - **Connected**: The owner's device is in range.
 No broadcasts occur.
 - **Disconnected**: The owner's device is out of range.
 Broadcasts identity every 2000ms.
 - **Out of sync**: Happens when an AirTag reboots while separated from its owner's device.
-Acts like `Disconnected` but abosulute time is lost so events are relative to time since power up.Idenity resets to initial value.,
+Acts like `Disconnected` but absolute time is lost so events are relative to time since power-up.
+Identity resets to initial value.,
 - **Lost**: Occurs 3 days after `Disconnected` or `Out of sync` begin.
 Moves to `Waiting for motion` every 6 hours.
 - **Waiting for motion**: Samples the accelerometer every 10 seconds until motion is detected.
-- **Sound alert**: A command to play a noise is received from either a connected device, or by detecting motion.
+- **Sound alert**: A command to play a noise is received from either a connected device or by detecting motion.
 Lasts a maximum of 20 seconds.
 - **Precision finding**: Triggered by the owner's device while in `Connected`.
-Is overriden by `Sound alert`
+Is overridden by `Sound alert`

 ## Hardware